La Rastègue

 About La Rastègue

 La Rastègue is a Bormes-les-Mimosas option to consider when dinner, rather than a daytime stop, is the plan.
-The verified details are limited, so the safest way to use it in an itinerary is to focus on what is known: evening hours and a smart-casual dress code.
+It offers evening hours and has a smart-casual dress code.

 The practical case for going is simple: it can fit a planned dinner in town if the schedule works.
 La Rastègue is open for dinner from 7:30–9 PM on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, it is closed Wednesday.
 Do not plan around lunch service or all-day flexibility.